gloriapul/61040-portfolio/assignments/pset2.md

 ### 1. Design a couple of additional concepts to realize this extension, and write them out in full (but including only the essential actions and state).
 It should not be necessary to make any changes to the existing concepts.

 These two concepts assume the concept of creating an account for the site is already assumed to exist.
-An account related concept was created in Problem Set 1.
+A password authentication concept was expanded upon in [Problem Set 1](pset1.md).

 > concept URLAnalytics\
 > purpose measure how many times a shortened url has been accessed\